 Economic Rent: The most commonly understood meaning of ‘rent’ is the payment made to a landlord for a house or flat, or to a company for a hire-car or other equipment.
 This is known as ‘contract rent’, where an agreement is signed by both parties.
 The payment of a rent is for the use of something owned by another.
 This ownership may be extended to intangible things such as patents or monopolies, the owner of which can exact a payment for access by others.
 Economists may refer to ‘monopoly rents’, ‘scarcity rents’ or ‘information rents’, all of which allude to the ownership of some asset or advantage which may be exploited to gain an income–-some form of economic rent.1

-However, the term economic rent is generally understood to relate primarily to land, and it is only this form that I concentrate on in this book.
-As mentioned in Chapter 1, this economic rent (or the Law of Rent) was first described in Ricardo’s book On the Principles of Political Economy and Taxation, in which he stated that the rent of land is ‘that compensation which is paid to the owner of land for the use of its original and indestructible powers’.2 He also noted ‘rent is always the difference between the produce obtained by the employment of two equal quantities of capital and labour’.
+However, the term economic rent is generally understood to relate primarily to land, and it is only this form that I concentrate on in this website.
+As mentioned in the Explanation, Part 1, this economic rent (or the Law of Rent) was first described in Ricardo’s book On the Principles of Political Economy and Taxation, in which he stated that the rent of land is ‘that compensation which is paid to the owner of land for the use of its original and indestructible powers’.2 He also noted ‘rent is always the difference between the produce obtained by the employment of two equal quantities of capital and labour’.
 3 Ricardo also identified the margin of land value below which no rent could be exacted.
 His theory has been summarised thus:

 The rent of land is determined by the excess of its product over that which the same application can secure from the least productive land in use.4